nedbat/byterun/README.rst

 sequence of executions works out, it is possible to copy this (under certain circumstances) back into CPython's execution stack.

-Going the other way, I have hooked in `trepan3k
+I have hooked in `trepan3k <https://pypi.python.org/pypi/trepan3k>`_
-<https://pypi.python.org/pypi/trepan3k>`_ into this interpreter so you
-have a pdb/gdb like debugger also with the ability to step bytecode instructions.
+into this interpreter so you have a pdb/gdb like debugger also with the ability to step bytecode instructions.

-To experiment with faster ways to support trace callbacks such as those used in a debugger.
-In particular added an instruction to support fast breakpoints and breakpointing on a particular instruction that doesn't happen to be on a line boundary.
+To experiment with faster ways to support trace callbacks such as those used in a debugger, added is an instruction to support fast breakpoints and breakpointing on a particular instruction that doesn't happen to be on a line boundary.
 I believe this could could and should be ported back to CPython and there would be benefit.